 NAME Amorbach

-COEFF_N

-Threshold val:
+COEFF_N Threshold val: 0.5 Template:

-0.5

-Template:

-500

 NAME Kleinlangheim

-COEFF_N

-Threshold val:
+COEFF_N Threshold val:

 0.6

 Template:

 NAME Riedenheim

+COEFF_N 10

+Threshold val: 0.65

+Template:

+NAME Maroldsweisach

 COEFF_N

 Threshold val:

-0.65

-Template: A THE THE PARTY OF THE PARTY

-NAME Maroldsweisach

-NAME COEFF_N Threshold val: 0.6 Template: Maroldsweisach
+0.6

+Template:

+1-1-1

+12.0

+220 - P

+and the second of the second o

+500

 NAME Stettfeld

 COEFF_N

 Threshold val:

 0.87

 Template:

+0.75

+500

 NAME Alzenau

+COEFF_N

-COEFF_N Threshold val: 0.6 Template:
+Threshold val:

+0.6 the state of the second st

+Template: the stand of the s

+1000

-The rate of detection by best match is producing many false positives, as is presented in TABLE 25.
+The rate of detection by best match is producing many false positives, as is presented in TABLE 22.

-No. SITE_name Amount verified Amount auto. det. ount auto. det. ratio false pos.
+No. SITE_name Amount verified Amount auto. det. ratio false pos. missed BM in area

 1 Stockstadt am Main 12 9 0 2

-2 2 Triefenstein 25 202 8 1
+2 Triefenstein 25 202 8 1

-3 3 Hohe Wart 1 8 8 0
+3 Hohe Wart 1 8 8 0

 4 Amorbach 1 12 12 0

 5 Kleinlangheim 26 69 2 0

 6 Riedenheim 11 54 4 0

 7 Maroldsweisach 10 15 1 1

 8 Stettfeld 2 11 5 1

 9 Alzenau 20 232 11 0

-TABLE 25: AMOUT OF AUTOMATICLY DETECTED BY TEMPLATE MATCHING
+TABLE 22: AMOUT OF AUTOMATICLY DETECTED BY TEMPLATE MATCHING

 The extreme amount of false positives is a construct of amount of curvature in the landscape, often easily discernible by human cognition as non-burial mounds.
-The automated micro pattern detection therefore necessitates trained rejection and verification.
+The automated micro pattern detection therefore necessitates expert rejection and verification.
 However, all curvatures of similarity are selected, meaning that this is a construct for thorough remote survey of data for overview of geometry and curvature of interest.
 A majority of verified burial mounds are also detected, but with flat or destroyed burial mounds missed by automated detection of simple shapes through template matching.
 The overall pattern of all extracted information is focused on the individual information of curvature in the landscape.
-Occlusion and rejection of many false positives are easily attainable by trained investigation, but also by filtering out areas containing obvious modern impact on rate of detection.
+Occlusion and rejection of many false positives are easily attainable by expert investigation, but also by filtering out areas containing obvious modern impact on rate of detection.
 The pattern of detection also follows some tendencies and trends of interest of curvature and curvature clusters in the landscape not detected by the focus group and crowd-sourced data.
 There are therefore some obvious differences in interpretation of landscape that makes for different segmentation and classification of landscape, also impacting finale quality of information extracted.
 Naturally, the threshold values used for similarity detection can be reduced or increased to either increase or decrease details detected.
 The thresholds selected, though, appear to fit the different sampling sites by encompassing best results of detecting true positives while not excluding considerable amounts of detail.
 However, the truly interesting aspects of template matching, is the pattern of detection, and how this pattern of detection is comparable to crowd-sourced data.
 While both methods of detecting and segmenting landscape do not directly compare, we will see in the following how the individual patterns reveal improved quality of information extraction.